“Our ability to reach unity in diversity will be the beauty and the test of our civilization.” -Mahatma Gandhi

 December 2023 Diversity Calendar

-December 7 to december 15 – Hanukkah: A Jewish holiday celebrating Jew rising up against their Greek-Syrian oppressors in the Maccabean Revolt.
+December 7 to December 15 – Hanukkah: A Jewish holiday celebrating Jews rising up against their Greek-Syrian oppressors in the Maccabean Revolt

 Discover more diversity days you can celebrate during the month of December with our 2023 Diversity Calendar.